Cavender-Bares-Lab/Data-management-lab/docs/protocols/ankom_fiber_analyzer.md

 4. Just before the 60 minutes is up, heat 1800 ml nanopure water to boiling in the electric tea kettle.

 5. After 60 minutes turn Agitate and Heat OFF, open the drain valve and exhaust the hot solution BEFORE opening the lid.
 Be aware, the solution will be around 100° C. The acid detergent solution should be exhausted into a waste container.
-(The waste can later be neutralized and dumped down the drain.)
+(The waste can later be picked up by DEHS).
 WARNING: The solution in the vessel is under pressure.
 The valve should be opened first to remove pressure before the lid can be opened.
 Ensure that the exhaust hose is securely positioned for safe disposal of effluent.

 6. After the solution has been exhausted, close the valve and open the lid.
 Pour in the 1800 ml of boiling water and just lower the lid but do now seal it.
 Agitate for 3-5 minutes, but do NOT Heat.
 Exhaust the rinse water down the sink.
 During the first rinse, heat 1800 ml of water for a second rinse.
 Rinse two more times for a total of 3 rinses.